zouchuhang/LayoutNet/README.md

 # LayoutNet
 #### **New**: Please check our official PyTorch implementation for [LayoutNet v2](https://github.com/zouchuhang/LayoutNetv2)

-Torch implementation for CVPR 18 [paper](http://openaccess.thecvf.com/content_cvpr_2018/papers/Zou_LayoutNet_Reconstructing_the_CVPR_2018_paper.pdf): "LayoutNet: Reconstructing the 3D Room Layout from a Single RGB Image"
+Torch implementation of our CVPR 18 [paper](http://openaccess.thecvf.com/content_cvpr_2018/papers/Zou_LayoutNet_Reconstructing_the_CVPR_2018_paper.pdf): "LayoutNet: Reconstructing the 3D Room Layout from a Single RGB Image"

 See sample [video](https://youtu.be/WDzYXRP6XDs) of 3D reconstruced layouts by our method.